underlay/styx/docs/QUERYING.md

 Given this categorization, notice that every degree (and therefore every triple) avails the following operations:

-- Computing a ceiling of the number of distint assignments to its variables that are possible in the database
+- Computing a ceiling of the number of distinct assignments to its variables that are possible in the database
   - For 1st-degree triples, this means rotating the variable into the last position, and looking up the concatenation of the first two positions in the Major table.
 For example, for the triple `_:a <rdf:type> <schema:Person> .`, the value of the key `'j' | id(rdf:type) | id(schema:Person)` is a uint64 counting how many distinct entries in the Triple table begin with `'b' | id(rdf:type) | id(schema:Person)`.
   - For 2nd- and Z-degree triples, this means taking the single ground (non-blank) term in the triple, retrieving its Index struct from the Index map, and looking up the appropriate position's count (total counts for each position are stored with each term's ID in the Index table).
 - Generating a stream of deterministicly-ordered values for a given "target" variable